 It is wrongly judged that estate planning is free from income tax compliance.
-The truth is that when a client is filing for income tax return, the individual has to plan meticulously on how to itemize properties so that tax expense can be curbed to some extent.
+The truth is that when a client is filing for an income tax return, the individual has to plan meticulously on how to itemize properties so that tax expense can be curbed to some extent.
 Careful practitioners try to balance both factors: estate arrangement techniques and tax compliance.
 Following are some important points that a practitioner should keep in mind while planning estate arrangements for a client:

 Family Loan:

 One of the most popular wealth management methods is to transfer property rights/ loan out cash to family members.
-For instance it’s easier for a son/daughter to pay back “intra-family loan” at minimum interest (under IRC sec.
+For instance, it’s easier for a son/daughter to pay back “intra-family loan” at minimum interest (under IRC sec.
 7872) than to clear home loan debts, taken from a bank or a private creditor.

 The creditor charges a minimum interest from the benefactor who, as per rules and terms penned in the loan agreement, is required to pay back the debt amount.
-Most of the agreements are time bound and the tax returns are filed in the name of the lender.
+Most of the agreements are time-bound and the tax returns are filed in the name of the lender.
 In case the interest amount falls within a tax-return deductible slab, it must be shown by the borrower.

-Also the income and the interest payment terms should be in sync as per the loan agreement doc.
+Also, the income and the interest payment terms should be in sync as per the loan agreement doc.
 The borrower should not skip payments; otherwise, the whole purpose of revenue management becomes futile.

 Compensation Issues:

 S corporation return deals with reasonable compensation possibilities which can help save payroll taxes.
 Under Sec.
 1402(a) shareholders can apply for compensation by filing personal Form 1040.
-However there are many key issues that might affect estate planning for the client.
+However, there are many key issues that might affect estate planning for the client.

 The tricky part is that if the creditor is sanctioning gifts to GRATS (grantor retained annuity trust) that is trying to gain an absurdly low compensation then it could unveil the ‘real’ estate-arrangement plans and put at stake all possibilities to save payroll taxes.